arsenetar/dupeguru/README.md

 ## Contents of this folder

 This folder contains the source for dupeGuru.
-Its documentation is in `help`, but is also [available online][documentation] in its built form.
+Its user documentation is in `help`, and its system-level developer documentation is in `docs`.
 Here's how this source tree is organized:

 * core: Contains the core logic code for dupeGuru.
 It's Python code.
 * qt: UI code for the Qt toolkit.
 It's written in Python and uses PyQt.
+* docs: Contains system-level developer documentation.
+See the **[Getting Started Guide](file:///Users/tinle/src/tinle/opensource/dupeguru/docs/getting_started.md)** or the **[System Documentation Index](file:///Users/tinle/src/tinle/opensource/dupeguru/docs/index.md)**.
 * images: Images used by the different UI codebases.
-* pkg: Skeleton files required to create different packages
+* pkg: Skeleton files required to create different packages.
 * help: Help document, written for Sphinx.
 * locale: .po files for localization.
 * hscommon: A collection of helpers used across HS applications.